JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  3.1415
 ```

-Since arrays in Julia are mutable objects, it is possible to change the values of their elements.
-It can be done simply by assigning a new value to some element
+Since arrays in Julia are mutable objects, it is possible to change their values.
+This can be done by assigning a new value to an element.

 ```jldoctest vectors
 julia> v = [1, 2, 3, 4]